FENECON Industrial S — Assembly and Operating Instructions

 1 Nominal power at nominal conditions; the actual power depends on other factors such as state of charge, ambient temperature and cell temperatures.

-2 DC-side at 25 °C and 0.2 C (see warranty conditions at www.fenecon.de)
+2 DC-side at 25 °C and 0.2 C (see guarantee conditions at docs.fenecon.de)

 3 The actual noise exposure caused by the product depends on the ambient conditions.
 Therefore, the operator must carry out further noise measurements at the installation site of the product in accordance with the BimSchG.